p4pktgen/p4pktgen/README.md

 ## One-time setup: Create Python venv for p4pktgen

 A 'venv' is a Python virtual environment.
 Creating one helps to keep separate the set of Python modules you need to install for that project, from other projects, or from your system-wide Python installation.

 One-time setup to create a local Python venv, activate it, and install Python packages required for p4pktgen in it.

+When creating the virtual environment it is advisable to inherit global site-packages with the `--system-site-packages` flag.
+This will make it easier to include the Python files of the behavioral-model.

 If you want more detail on Python virtual environments, [this guide](http://docs.python-guide.org/en/latest/dev/virtualenvs/)